British Rail Class 56: Technical details

 The Class 56 is a heavy freight-orientated diesel-electric locomotive.
-Upon its introduction, the type arguably represented the first of the "second generation" of British diesel locomotives.
 When specifying its requirements for the Class 56, BR stipulated that its bodyshell design and many mechanism parts would be from Brush Traction's existing Class 47 design, minus some features such as the obsolete headcode panel.
 Accordingly, it features a stress-skin manner of construction that was paired with an all-welded monocoque superstructure assembly.

 The engine and electrical systems were new.
 The engine is a single Ruston-Paxman-built power unit, the final development of the English Electric CSVT engine, following on from the 16CSVT used in the Class 50.
 Their changes included significantly uprated turbochargers, gear-driven camshafts in place of the timing chain, and uprated cylinder heads, fuel pumps and injectors.
 The engine was nominally rated at 3520 hp, but was set at 3250 hp for rail use.

 One key advance in the Class 56 was the use of self-exciting alternators rather than direct current (DC) generators for the generation of both traction current and auxiliary supply.
 This change reportedly results in the power unit being considerably more robust, as well as greatly reducing the risk of flash-overs and other earth-related faults.
 Traction supply was rectified since the type employs DC traction motors.
 Much of the auxiliary apparatus, such as the compressors and traction motor blowers, were powered via the unrectified 3-phase AC output of the auxiliary alternator, and therefore run at a speed proportional to engine r.p.m.

 Another key design change started on the Class 56 was its braking system; it was the first diesel locomotive operated by British Rail to be built only with air train brakes, specifically the Davies and Metcalfe E70 system.
 Earlier locomotives had variously been fitted with vacuum train brakes or an often complex dual-braking arrangement.

 Operation

 Overview

 During its service life, the Class 56 has proved to be a strong and capable locomotive, being noticeably less prone to wheelslip than the newer Class 58s.
 However, the type's maintenance needs were relatively high even amongst its contemporaries, such as the Class 58.
 Notwithstanding bouts of significant investment into the Class 56 during the 1990s by operators such as Transrail and Loadhaul, the locomotive has proven to be somewhat uneconomic to operate in comparison to more modern types, such as the Class 66, in terms of availability or maintenance costs.
-This disadvantage had led to the majority of the fleet being withdrawn during the early twenty-first century.
+This disadvantage led to the majority of the fleet being withdrawn during the early twenty-first century.